Fake Sales Warning Guide: Spot Price Tricks, Old-Stock Dumps, and Real Deals

 2) Short-Term Price Hike → “Big Sale”

-Protect yourself: Compare today’s price to the median of the last 60–90 days, not the “was” price.
+Protect yourself: Compare today’s price to the median of the last 60–90 days—not the “was” price.

 3) Old Stock in New Clothes

-The trick: Last-year’s model (or lower spec) gets the hero image and name of the current one; only the model number reveals the truth.
+The trick: Last year’s model (or a lower-spec version) uses the hero image and naming of the current model; only the model number tells the truth.

 Protect yourself: